gaseum-labs/uhc-plugin/README.md

 Also copy the Protocollib jar into the directory

-### Note

-Compatibility with other plugins is not guaranteed.
-By its nature this plugin completely takes control of the server

-Plugin only works with a PaperMC server, not Spigot or CraftBukkit

 ### Generated Files in Server Directory

-* `discordData.txt` - Fill out with instructions in the file if you want to use discord integration
-* `summaries/` - Created when a game completes, contains game summaries
-* `nicknames.txt` - Created by the nickname command
-* `linkData.txt` - Created by the discord integration when players link
+* `discordData.txt` - Optional, Discord bot token and Discord server id
 * `ddns.properties` - Optional, API data for Google Domains
+* `summaries/` - Directory containing game summaries

 ## Starting a game